wingsuit-designsystem/wingsuit/docs/src/pages/guides/create-component-guide/index.md

 yarn ws generate-component
 ```

-The wizard will guide you through all possible pattern types including documentation.
+The wizard will guide you through all possible pattern types, including documentation.